veerakumarnice/courserawebdev/README.md

 # courserawebdev
-The repository for the Coursera HTML CSS JavaSript assignmment'
+The repository for the Coursera HTML CSS JavaSript assignmments